 2013-2014 TMCF/MS Software Grant

-Thurgood Marshall College Fund Technology Initiative was created to address long-term technology needs of the schools and to identify funding sources to support technology upgrades.
-TMCF is the only national organization providing programmatic and capacity building support to the 47 public HBCUs, which enroll 80% of students attending HBCUs.
+The Thurgood Marshall College Fund Technology Initiative was created to address long-term technology needs of the schools and to identify funding sources to support technology upgrades.
+TMCF is the only national organization providing programmatic and capacity building support to the 47 publicly-supported HBCUs, which enroll 80% of students attending HBCUs.

 - University and college faculty, administrative personnel, and students will have access to current technology and be able to employ the use of them in their respective activities – increase productivity by administrative personnel, improve instructional effectiveness and make more information available to faculty, and enable improved learning for students through additional information and methodologies.